Should You Cover Microgreen Seeds? – A Test

 radish microgreens day 5

-From left to right: Covered with weight; covered no weight; grown in light with small air space; grown in light with large air space.
-You can see that poor rooting in trays 2 and 3 have cause some microgreens to die because of lack of water from below.
+From left to right: Covered with weight; covered no weight; grown in light with small air space; grown in light with ample air space.
+You can see that poor rooting in trays 2 and 3 has caused some microgreens to die because of lack of water from below.

 Covered & Weighted